Casehero

 To get the FCFE, we assumed the earnings before taxes (EBIT) to grow at 3.6%2 until eternity and added the constant interest payment.
 By using the Gordon growth formula and subtracting the outstanding debt in the year 1993, we find a terminal value of equity to be $389.04 million.

 To estimate the value of equity at the closing of the transactions, we follow a backward approach by discounting the terminal value in 1993 by the appropriate cost of equity.
-Once we have discounted the TV from 1993 into 1992 standards, we compute the new debt and equity level to adapt the levered beta and cost of equity.

-The exact computation and assumptions can be seen in exhibit 1.
+The exact computation and assumptions can be seen in Exhibit 1.

 Non-Zero Debt Beta and its Impact